-WooCommerce is the web’s most-used eCommerce framework, and no wonder given its ease of use and variety of add-ons; MailChimp is one of the most popular email-marketing frameworks.
-With the Lightbox, the web’s best lead-generation tool, both of these tools can be used together in a synergistic relationship that gives you even more success.
+WooCommerce is the web’s most-used eCommerce framework, and no wonder, given its ease of use and variety of add-ons.
+Meanwhile, MailChimp is one of the most popular email-marketing frameworks.
+With Digioh Lightbox, the web’s best lead-generation tool, these tools can be used together in a synergistic relationship that gives you even more success.

 The Lightbox and Slider

 Let’s get through a few explanatory things before we get into this.
 The Lightbox is a popup box that (in most cases) will present an offer to a page visitor in exchange for their email.
 Many different blogs use it, and so do some of the largest sites like Shopify, BigCommerce, or Magento.

 Digioh’s own Lightbox is clean and simple, yet very effective at conversion.

 The reason the Lightbox is used so often is its effectiveness.
 When you set a Lightbox up on your site, visitors see it and are prompted to give you their email address in exchange for something nice—a coupon code, a free ebook, a free trial of a course, etc. Once they’ve given you their email address, you can use that to start marketing to them, increasing conversion and sales).

 The Slider is an alternative to the Lightbox which works under the same concept, except instead of popping up in the middle of their screen, it slides out like a sidebar.

 A small CTA Teaser avoids the conversion problems that closing a Lightbox can cause.